crazycoder44/airbnb-clone-project/README.md

 ---

+## 🔐 API Security

+Security is a foundational pillar of the Airbnb Clone Project, ensuring that user data, financial transactions, and system integrity are protected at all times.
+Below are the key security measures implemented across the API:

+### 🧾 Authentication
+All users must authenticate using secure login credentials before accessing protected endpoints.
+This prevents unauthorized access and ensures that sensitive operations—like booking or payment—are only performed by verified users.

+### 🛂 Authorization
+Role-based access control (RBAC) ensures that users can only perform actions permitted by their role (e.g., host vs. guest).
+For example, only hosts can create property listings, while guests can make bookings.
+This protects system integrity and enforces business rules.

+### 🚦 Rate Limiting
+Rate limiting is applied to prevent abuse and denial-of-service (DoS) attacks.
+By restricting the number of requests a user can make in a given time frame, the system remains stable and fair for all users.

+### 🔒 Data Protection
+Sensitive data such as passwords and payment information are encrypted both in transit and at rest.
+This protects user privacy and ensures compliance with data protection regulations.

+### 🧪 Input Validation & Sanitization
+All incoming data is validated and sanitized to prevent injection attacks and ensure data integrity.
+This guards against common vulnerabilities like SQL injection and cross-site scripting (XSS).

+### 📜 Audit Logging
+Critical actions such as login attempts, bookings, and payments are logged for monitoring and forensic analysis.
+This helps detect suspicious activity and supports accountability.

+---

+These measures collectively ensure that the platform remains secure, trustworthy, and resilient against threats—protecting users, their data, and the overall system.

+---

 ## Contact

 For questions, suggestions, or collaboration, feel free to open an issue or reach out via email: `vokoliofficial@gmail.com`.